 “Close your eyes,” the woman’s voice said directly into my left ear.
 “It’s saline, not morphine.
 You are about to be unconscious.”

 I closed my eyes, in relief once more, and gratitude.
 I got it.
 The Captain’s wife, Kathy, and probably Shoot, were all banding together to save me as best they could.
 In that instant, I knew that the three, a nurse, a corpsman, and a volunteer were a whole lot more than I had originally thought.
 I was not under investigation, but could easily be under investigation.
-In one of my sociology classes at St. Norbert a visiting police officer had lectured and said something as unlikely and nearly unbelievable as I’d ever heard a law enforcement officials say.
+In one of my sociology classes at St. Norbert a visiting police officer had lectured and said something as unlikely and nearly unbelievable as I’d ever heard a law enforcement official say.
 He said that most people in prison didn’t get there because of what they’d done.
 They got there because of what they’d said they’d done.

 Even with the noises of chairs moving and many people talking in low tones it was easy, with great assistance from the earlier morphine shot, to simply drift into a deep sleep.
 I knew as I faded away, that I would be wide awake in a couple more hours.
 The pain, when it appeared again in full bloom, would have nothing to do with allowing any sleep at all when it once again wrested full control from the deadening morphine.

 Two days, and two very long and difficult nights, went by.
 The trappings of tape and plastic attached at different points to my body had come down in number to the point where my bare body under the sheet they kept over me felt almost naked.
 The single I.V. dripped away, the smaller bandages on my stomach were changed twice a day.
 Kathy always changed them just after I received an injection for the pain, probably because without that drug the experience would have been even more awful, for both of us.